gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

-    research. <strong>'Plagiarism' is about public attribution of the source of ideas, a basic requirement of research-based activity but one that is more-or-less unknown in teaching.</strong> It suggests that it is not important&mdash;to [C], to the colleagues within his institution, or to his disciplinary peers&mdash;to acknowledge sources of teaching knowledge in the same way as in research.
+    research. <strong>'Plagiarism' is about public attribution of the source of ideas, a basic requirement of research-based activity but one that is more-or-less unknown in teaching.</strong> It suggests that it is not important–to [C], to the colleagues within his institution, or to his disciplinary peers–to acknowledge sources of teaching knowledge in the same way as in research.
 This would also imply that <strong>there is no incentive or reward for giving such acknowledgement, and that there are no